 Everyone appreciates a device with an easy setup and use right out of the box.
 Compared to some of the newest smart devices inkjet printers fit that bill.
 Very little packing, a few cables, and a setup CD to get that printer printing right away.
 Another plug and play item is the print driver.
 Most print drivers are capable of producing great quality with simple settings.
-Dialing in a color or changing the rendering intent are nice features in a driver but just aren’t necessary for most jobs.
-Being able to just click file, print, and getting quality output is an often overlooked reason to buy an inkjet printer.
+Dialing in a color or changing the rendering intent are nice features in a driver.
+Still they just aren’t necessary for most jobs.
+Being able to just click file then print.
+Yet get quality are often overlooked reasons to buy an inkjet printer.

-Hopefully this article convinced you the next printer you buy will be an inkjet printer.
-If that’s the case check out the inkjet buying guide at The Printer JAM or our pick of the 3 of the best inkjet printers under $100.
+Hopefully this article provided enough reasons to buy an inkjet printer.
+If you’re convinced the next printer you buy will be an inkjet printer.
+Then check out the inkjet buying guide at The Printer JAM or our pick of the 3 of the best inkjet printers under $120.

 The Copier Guy, aka Dave.
 I’ve worked on scanners, printers, copiers, and faxes over 23 years.
 When I’m not fixing them I’m writing about them.
 Although, I’m probably better at fixing them.
 I have certificates from Canon, Xerox.
 Ricoh, Kyocera, Lexmark, HP, and Konica Minolta.
 My experience includes other brands as well as several types of processes.
 If it uses paper I’ve probably worked on one.